exmdb_provider

 • data_file_path/mail_bounce/

-config_file_path and data_file_path is determined by the configuration of the program that loaded the exmdb_provider plugin.
+config_file_path and data_file_path is determined by the configuration of the program that loaded the exmdb_provider component.

 See also